boltops-tools/kubes/docs/_docs/intro/concepts.md

     kubes deploy

-The deploy command automatically builds the Docker image and replaces the image in the YAML file with the built image.
+The deploy command automatically builds the Docker image and replaces the image in the YAML file with the latest built image.

 ## Layering